ggrothendieck/batchfiles/batchfiles.md

 	start

 and then enter the same set command into the new window.
-Now any use of R in the original window will use the default version and in the new `cmd` line session it will use the specified version.
+Now any use of R in the original window will use the default version whereas in the new `cmd` line window it will use the specified version.

 One can change the registry entry permanently to refer to a particlar version like this:

 	cmd /c set R_VER=R-2.14.0 ^& R SetReg

-This requires Administrator privileges and if not already running as Administrator a window will pop up requesting permission to proceed.
+This requires Administrator privileges.
+If not already running as Administrator a window will pop up requesting permission to proceed.

 If the registry is empty or `R_REGISTRY=0` then the default version is not